 SCE has instituted an engagement survey process to capture feedback from State and county public safety partners and critical infrastructure customers during PSPS events.
 SCE encourages these stakeholders to provide survey feedback in daily coordination calls and emails links to the engagement survey once the event has concluded.
-Five participants completed SCE's engagement survey; of those five, three rated the engagement with SCE as positive, one rated the engagement as good, and one rated the engagement as fair.
+Six participants completed SCE's engagement survey; of those six, all rated the engagement with SCE as positive.